Hamchin/Chrome-Extension-General/README.md

 ## Dropbox

-- Translate when selecting English text in PDF
+- Select text in PDF to translate English into Japanese
 - Press <kbd>Enter</kbd> to enable / disable translation by taking over text

 ## Slack